The Best Eco-Friendly Mouthwash In The UK

 The Best Eco-Friendly Mouthwash

-Ben & Anna Eco-Friendly Mouthwash
+Ben & Anna

 What’s more, it’s free from many controversial ingredients.
 This includes phthalates, parabens, microplastics, sodium lauryl sulfate (SLS), and formaldehyde.
 This allows you to swish your mouthwash with confidence that there are no hidden nasties.

-Brushd Mouthwash Tablets
+Brushd

-If mouthwash tablets sound like more your thing, then Brushd Mouthwash Tablets is one to try.
 Available in peppermint, lemon, or orange flavour, these fluoride-free tablets help to naturally freshen your mouth.
 Simply place one tablet in a glass with around 20ml of water, allowing it to dissolve completely.
 Then gargle for 20 seconds, before spitting out the solution.

-These mouthwash tablets do taste a little salty for my taste buds, and they do stain your tongue.
+These eco-friendly mouthwash tablets do taste a little salty for my taste buds, and they do stain your tongue.
 I’d love to see the natural colouring toned done quite a lot.
 However, they are great for travelling as there is no risk of spillage.

-ecoLiving Mouthwash Tablets
+ecoLiving

-Whilst all the eco-friendly mouthwash options have so far been fluoride-free, you might think that you can’t get a plastic-free fluoride mouthwash.
-Well, step forward ecoLiving.
-They are the only sustainable mouthwash option that I’ve found that contains fluoride.
-And they don’t contain dye, so won’t dye your tongue!
+Whilst all the eco-friendly mouthwash options have so far been fluoride-free, you might think that you can’t get plastic-free fluoride versions.
+Well, step forward ecoLiving (£6.50 from Ethical Superstore).

 These mouthwash tablets make for a great zero-waste alternative.
 Simply take one peppermint-flavoured tablet, and dissolve it in 20 to 30 ml of water, before swilling it and then spitting it out.